2005 UEFA Cup final

-The match was played at the Estádio José Alvalade – home ground of finalists Sporting CP – in Lisbon, Portugal, on 18 May 2005.
-Until then, it was the third European football final to be held in Portugal, after the 1967 European Cup Final, which was held in another Lisbon venue, the Estádio Nacional, and the 1992 European Cup Winners' Cup Final, which was held at the Estádio da Luz.
+The match was played at the Estádio José Alvalade – home ground of finalists Sporting CP – in Lisbon, Portugal.
+Until then, it was the third European football final to be held in Portugal, after the 1967 European Cup final, which was held in another venue in the Lisbon District, the Estádio Nacional in Oeiras, and the 1992 European Cup Winners' Cup final, which was held at the old Estádio da Luz in the city.

 Venue

-José Alvalade Stadium was announced as the final venue on 5 February 2004, following the decision of the UEFA Executive Committee meeting in Nyon, Switzerland.
+The Estádio José Alvalade was announced as the final venue on 5 February 2004, following the decision of the UEFA Executive Committee meeting in Nyon, Switzerland.

 Route to the final

+Note: In all results below, the score of the finalist is given first (H: home; A: away).